-Makeup of Controlling Entity's Business Components Multiple Contracts of the Same (Equivalent) Type of Service Components - All Various Business Components - All with Programmatic- or Residential Building Mixed Business Components - Some with Programmatic- or Residential-Building Costs and Some Labor- Intensive Different Duties for Functional Methods Allowable Allocation Methods Units of Service Cost-to-Cost Labor Costs Salaries Cost-to-Cost Total-Cost-Less- Facility-Cost^ Labor Costs Total-Cost-Less-Facility- Cost^ Labor Costs Payroll Department - Number of payroll checks issued for each business component during the reporting period Not applicable to NF providers Salaries Purchasing Department - Number of purchase orders processed during the reporting period for each business component
+Makeup of Controlling Entity's Business Components Multiple Contracts of the Same (Equivalent) Type of Service Labor-intensive Various Business Components - All with Programmatic- or Residential- Building Costs Mixed Business Components - Some with Programmatic- or Residential- Building Costs and Some Labor-Intensive for Different Functional Methods Allowable Allocation Methods Units of Service Labor Costs Cost-to-Cost Total-Cost-Less- Facility-Cost^ Labor Costs Total-Cost-Less- Facility-Cost^ Labor Costs Payroll Department - Number of payroll checks issued for each business component during the reporting period Not applicable to NF providers Salaries Purchasing Department - Number of purchase orders processed during the reporting period for each business component

 Providers may use any of the methods listed as appropriate for the makeup of their business organization.
 If one of the approved methods does not provide a reasonable reflection of the provider's actual operations, the provider must use a method that does.
-If none of the listed methods provides a reasonable reflection of the provider's actual operations, contact the Rate Analyst for further instructions.
+If none of the listed methods provides a reasonable reflection of the provider's actual operations, contact the Provider Finance for further instructions.

-- \ See 1 TAC §355.105(b)(2)(B)(i) for time study requirements. - ^ When using the total-cost-less-facility-cost allocation method, the building (facility) costs to be removed from the cost calculation include Lease/Rental of Building/Facility/Building Equipment; Insurance for those items; Utilities, Maintenance and Contract Services of those items; Mortgage Interest; Ad Valorem Taxes; and Depreciation for Building/Facility/Building Equipment/Land/Leasehold Improvements
+- See 1 TAC §355.105(b)(2)(B)(i) for time study requirements. - ^ When using the total-cost-less-facility-cost allocation method, the building (facility) costs to be removed from the cost calculation include Lease/Rental of Building/Facility/Building Equipment; Insurance for those items; Utilities, Maintenance and Contract Services of those items; Mortgage Interest; Ad Valorem Taxes; and Depreciation for Building/Facility/Building Equipment/Land/Leasehold Improvements